marcinwiacek/pl1/readme.md

 # License

-Please have in mind, that author of this repo will be more than happy, if you could share with him project(s) or device(s) using this ISA.
+GPLv3.
+For other please contact author of this report.
+Please have in mind, that hr will be more than happy, if you could share with him project(s) or device(s) using this ISA.

 # First targets and timeline